I struggle every day to remain well,

 But before the count of 10 I was

-Up again, fighting to recover my balance, poise.
-On my toes
+Up again, fighting to recover my balance, my poise.

-I rise to the challenge.
-Today, I Am fasting, The best detox I know,
+Today, I Am fasting, the best detox I know,

 Hoping I will recover, in time

 Illness has liberated me from any vestiges of arrogance or pomposity

 When I can walk, I look at people's

 The secret is to see myself as lucky

 All insulate me from the demons of despair